Becheler/Becheler.github.io/my_collections/_drafts/2022-06-23-finally-a-standard-newick-formatter.md

 > This feature allows to test at compile-time if a type fulfills the requirements we expect them to fulfill.
 > For example:
 > - To enforce the signature of a function evaluating a `Node` and returning a boolean, we can use a `std::predicate<Node>`.
-> - To enforce the signature of a function evaluating a `Node` and returning a type convertible to std::string, we
+> - To enforce the signature of a function evaluating a `Node` and returning a type convertible to `std::string`, we
 >   defined the `Formattable<Node>` concept.

 At this point, all non-formatting operations are defined out of the formatter class,